survivejs/react-book/manuscript/00_introduction.md

 Kanban, originally developed at Toyota, allows you to track the status of tasks.
 It can be modeled as `Lanes` and `Notes`. `Notes` move through `Lanes` representing stages from left to right as they become completed. `Notes` themselves can contain information about the task itself, priority and so on.

 The simplest way to build a Kanban is to get a bunch of post-it notes and find a wall.
 After that you split it up in columns.
 These `Lanes` could consist of the following stages: Todo, Doing, Done.
 All `Notes` would go to Todo initially.
-As you begin working on them you would move them to Doing and finally to Done when completed.
+As you begin working on them you would move them to Doing and finally, to Done when completed.
 This is the simplest way to get started.

 As the system gets more sophisticated you can start applying concepts such as WIP limit.
 The effect of this is that you are forced to focus on getting that particular task done.
 That is one of the good consequences of using Kanban.
 Moving those notes around is satisfying.
 As a bonus you get visibility and know what is yet to be done.

 A good idea to see Kanban in action at the web is to check out [Trello](https://trello.com/).
 Sprintly has open sourced their [React implementation of Kanban](https://github.com/sprintly/sprintly-kanban).
-Ours won't be as sophisticated but it will be enough to get started.
+Ours won't be as sophisticated, but it will be enough to get started.

 ## Who Is This Book For?